liucougar/nose-subunit/README.md

 	easy_install nose-subunit

-nose-subunit can be also be downloaded manually from [pypi] or [github]
+nose-subunit can also be downloaded manually from [pypi] or [github]

 Usage
 -----